oushujun/LTR_HARVEST_parallel/README.md

 		-try1   [0|1]   If a region requires more time than the specified -time (timeout), decide:
 					0, discard the entire region.
 					1, further split to 50 Kb regions to salvage LTR candidates (default);
-		-next           Only summarize the results for previous jobs without rerunning LTR_FINDER (for -v).
+		-next           Only summarize the results for previous jobs without rerunning LTR_HARVEST (for -v).
 		-verbose|-v     Retain LTR_FINDER outputs for each sequence piece.
-		-threads|-t     [int]   Indicate how many CPU/threads you want to run LTR_FINDER.
+		-threads|-t     [int]   Indicate how many CPU/threads you want to run LTR_HARVEST.
 		-check_dependencies Check if dependencies are fullfiled and quit -help|-h        Display this help information.